- Agricultural & Environmental Sciences

 The Louisiana Department of Agriculture and Forestry’s Federal/State Meat Program, authorized by the Meat & Poultry Inspection Law (RS 3:4201), ensures the wholesomeness and safety of meat slaughtered and processed in Louisiana.

-Meat Inspection personnel enforce regulations for inspecting all livestock and poultry slaughtered and processed in state inspected facilities.
-Species that require inspection under the law are cattle, swine, sheep, goat, ratites (emu, ostrich and rhea), equine (not currently funded), domestically-raised chickens, turkeys, ducks, geese, guineas, ratites, or squabs (also termed young pigeons from one to about thirty days of age).
-Personnel are also responsible for ensuring that meat and poultry processing facilities meet federal guidelines.
+Meat Inspection personnel enforce regulations for inspecting all livestock and poultry slaughtered and processed in state-inspected facilities.
+Species that require inspection under the law are cattle, swine, sheep, goat, ratites (emu, ostrich, and rhea), equine (not currently funded), domestically-raised chickens, turkeys, ducks, geese, guineas, ratites, or squabs (also termed young pigeons from one to about thirty days of age).
+Personnel is also responsible for ensuring that meat and poultry processing facilities meet federal guidelines.

 The LDAF Federal/State Meat Programs operates an accredited laboratory that analyses meat and poultry product samples for adulteration.
 The Program also reviews and approves all meat and poultry product labels to assure that accurate product information is supplied to the consumer.

 The Program’s compliance officers conduct investigations of consumer complaints and suspected violations of the Meat and Poultry Inspection Law.
 Another element of the Program is a voluntary grading and certification program for meat and meat products, poultry and poultry products, fish and fish products.